 The Problem of Problems

-.
+The founding manifesto of the current, signed by Anthony Dunne and Fiona Raby in 2009, clarifies a number of principles.
 There is a shift from an affirmative to a critical intention; design is no longer for production but for debate; provocation replaces innovation; and applications make way for implications.
 The result is a figure all in all similar to the traditional humanist intellectual.
 It is no accident that critical design is also sometimes called design for debate.

 Every current has its excellences and its mediocrities.
 I am not interested here in determining the general validity of speculative design, but rather in giving reasons for its popularity, especially in pedagogical and academic circles.
 Notwithstanding some historical precedents acknowledged by speculative designers themselves, the novelty lies in defining and redefining problems through scenarios and prototypes, rather than devoting oneself to solving them.